postatum/django-wtfd/README.md

 django-wtfd
 ===========

-Write The F*ing Docs!
-Django library that forces developers to write docstrings.
+wtfd(write the f*ing docs) is a Django library that forces developers to write docstrings.